-Our department offers graduate programs in Curriculum and Instruction (P-12), Literacy Education (Reading Specialist), and Secondary Education (Grades 6-12) that can help you extend and deepen your knowledge and skills in teaching and learning in a particular subject area such as literacy, math, science or social studies; working with a particular age group such as early childhood, elementary, middle school, or high school; or other areas such as curriculum development, differentiating instruction, assessing student learning, or becoming a teacher leader.
+Our department offers graduate programs in Curriculum and Instruction (P-12), Literacy Education (Reading Specialist), Special Education (P-12), and Secondary Education (Grades 6-12) that can help you extend and deepen your knowledge and skills in teaching and learning in a particular subject area such as literacy, math, science or social studies; working with a particular age group such as early childhood, elementary, middle school, or high school; or other areas such as curriculum development, differentiating instruction, assessing student learning, or becoming a teacher leader.
 A faculty mentor will help you design a program of study to meet your professional needs.
-Do you want to become a teacher?

 Our department offers two types of programs that lead to an initial teaching certificate.
-If you do not yet have a bachelor’s degree you can earn a teaching certificate while you complete your bachelor’s degree in one of three areas: Early Childhood Education (birth to Grade 3), Elementary Education (Kindergarten to Grade 9), or Secondary Education (Grades 6-12).
+If you do not yet have a bachelor’s degree, you can earn a teaching license while you complete your bachelor’s degree in one of four areas: Early Childhood Education (birth to Grade 2), Elementary Education (Grades 1-6), Special Education (P-12), or Secondary Education (Grades 6-12).
 If you already have a bachelor’s degree that is not in that field of education, you can become an Early Childhood Education teacher through the EChOS program.